 Rancher can integrate with Elasticsearch, splunk, kafka, syslog, and fluentd.

-Refer to the logging documentation here.
+For more information, refer to the logging documentation here.

 Using Rancher, you can monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments through integration with Prometheus, a leading open-source monitoring solution.